by Catherine Pratt

 Also, pay attention to what the person talks about.
 Is it always about how bad things are?
 Do they just complain and never actually do anything about what's upsetting them?

 Once you have a good idea on how to recognize them then you can actually work on protecting yourself from them.
-Here's 10 strategies on how to deal with negative people:
+Here are 10 strategies on how to deal with negative people:

 1. Where’s it coming from?